ChaithanyaJ20/job-recommendation-system/README.md

-🤖 AI-Assisted Career Recommendation System
+🤖  Career Recommendation System

-An AI-powered career recommendation system that analyzes a user's skills and interests to suggest the most suitable career paths using Natural Language Processing (NLP) techniques.
+A career recommendation system that analyzes a user's skills and interests to suggest the most suitable career paths using Natural Language Processing (NLP) techniques.

 The system leverages TF-IDF Vectorization and Cosine Similarity to compare user profiles with career descriptions and generate personalized recommendations.